Sehelitar/Kick.bot/README.md

 * Custom events triggers for all basic streaming events : new followers, subs, resubs, gifts and even moderation events and messages events.
-* 2 C# methods to send messages and replies to your chat.
+* Some C# methods to send messages and replies to your chat, and fetch users infos.
 * Support for Streamer.bot commands !
 Yes, the ones from the "Commands" tab.

 Just take a look to the triggers in ``Custom`` => ``Kick`` and see by yourself :)